mmomtchev/Forez/README.md

 ### Possible theories

+### Count Willelme III of Forez during the First Crusade

+Count Willelme III is, at least in theory, a possible candidate since his known route passes - if not right through Kondofrey - at least very close.
+Still, his biography does not match the legend at all - unless there are major mistakes about his ultimate fate.

+### Count Guy IV of Forez during the Barons' Crusade

-Clearly, Count Guy IV of Forez is the only Forez who can be linked to Kondofrey.
+Clearly, Count Guy IV of Forez is the most probable Forez who can be linked to Kondofrey.
 His name is a perfect phonetic match, he dies from illness on his way back from a crusade and he does so during the exact time period when the village appears in historical records.
 However his most likely route does not pass through Bulgaria.

 From this point on, only speculation is possible.
 Is it possible that Guy IV de Forez decided to go back to France through Bulgaria?
 At this very moment, Bulgaria was friendly to the crusaders, but taking the land route had very few advantages - the most important of which was the cost and Guy IV was financially ruined.